nowaalex/af-utils/examples/README.md

 - Do not use `workspace:`, `link:`, or `file:` dependency protocols in an example.
 External sandbox services cannot resolve those references after importing only the example directory.
 - Exact local package versions are intentional: they make a sandbox reproducible.
 Inside this monorepo, pnpm still links a matching local workspace package because `linkWorkspacePackages` is enabled.

-Run `pnpm examples:versions` after changing a public package version. `pnpm examples:versions:check` enforces the contract in CI, and the Changesets release PR updates these versions automatically.
+Run `pnpm nx run @af-utils/examples:versions` after changing a public package version. `pnpm nx run @af-utils/examples:versions:check` enforces the contract in CI, and the Changesets release PR updates these versions automatically.

 Virtual examples are grouped by behavior rather than framework:
 `virtual/<category>/<example>/<framework>`.
 For example,